-As the dentist came in, he was sporting a tie-dyed scrub cap and his eyes were smiling.
-I quickly informed him that I would rather be getting a pap smear or birthing a child without drugs than be in this chair.
+As the dentist came in, he was sporting a tie-dyed scrub cap, and his eyes were smiling.
+I quickly informed him that I would rather get a pap smear or birthing a child without drugs than be in this chair.

 He laughed.
 I didn’t.
 Honestly, I was dead serious.
-As he was numbing my mouth, I closed my eyes and begin wringing my feet the way some people wring their hands.
-I had already kicked my shoes off because barefoot is the way I am 98% of my time.
+As he was numbing my mouth, I closed my eyes and began wringing my feet like some people wring their hands.
+I had already kicked my shoes off because barefoot is how I am 98% of the time.

 Luckily, I felt NOTHING.
-I actually did feel something, but as soon as I said “I feel that,” he stopped and numbed me up more.
-It took 5 minutes and I was done.
+I felt something, but as soon as I said, “I feel that,” the dentist stopped and numbed me more.
+It took 5 minutes, and I was done.
 I left that office on cloud nine and drooling.

-Then the numbing medicine wore off and it hurt.
-One tooth hurt, the other didn’t but it was no fun.
+Then the numbing medicine wore off, and it hurt.
+One tooth hurt, the other didn’t, but it was no fun.
 I came home, took my meds, and went home.
-My friend was here, watching the kids and she gave me the go-ahead to just go upstairs.
+My friend was watching the kids, and she gave me the go-ahead to go upstairs.
 I did just that.

 The Next Day

 Sadly, I wasn’t much better.
 My jaw ached so badly.
-I had a migraine and life just was not being sweet to me.
-So thankful that my #2 kid was here to handle the kids and they just let me sleep.
+I had a migraine, and life was not sweet to me.
+So thankful that my #2 kid was here to handle the kids, and they just let me sleep.

-Big Daddy handled supper and the kids did their chores.
+Big Daddy handled supper, and the kids did their chores.
 If something went wrong, no one told me.
-They all just handled it like a boss.
-One thing I can say about pain meds is that I know that I would be hard-pressed to be an addict.
+They all just took it like a boss.
+One thing I can say about pain meds is that I know I would be hard-pressed to be an addict.